-Is EBITDA the right metric when valuing a plant and equipment hire business?
+Using EBITDA when valuing a plant and equipment hire business

-How can you go beyond EBITDA in presenting your plant and equipment hire business for sale?
+How can you go beyond EBITDA when presenting your plant and equipment hire business for sale?

 Since using EBITDA as a valuation metric does not fully cover all particularities of plant and equipment hire businesses, an owner can consider presenting other performance indicators to potential buyers when looking to raise their interest.
-We have found that re-focusing investors’ attention on the free cash flow generated by the business, optimising the CAPEX plan and showing strong evidence of good plant utilisation result in productive discussions and can support a robust company valuation.
+We have found that re-focusing investors’ attention on the free cash flow generated by the business, optimising the capital expenditure budget and showing strong evidence of good plant utilisation result in productive discussions and can support a robust company valuation.